 PHRASES AND QUESTIONS TO PERHAPS TRY AND AVOID (NOT ALWAYS EASY!)

-‘Did You Win?’ – If you were not’watching, undoubtedly the most common question asked by sporting parents.
+‘Did You Win?’ – If you were not watching, undoubtedly the most common question asked by sporting parents.
 This immediately tells your child that that is the thing that you value most, yet we know there are far more important things that form your children’s sporting experience.
-Of course you may want to ask this question, just try not to make it your first one.
+Of course, you may want to ask this question, just try not to make it your first one.

 ‘Did you score?’ – Probably the second most common question asked by sporting parents.
 Again, it gives the child the impression that the outcome is what you value most.
-What happens if they made 5 assists, made more tackles and worked harder than any other player?
+What happens if they made 5 assists, made more tackles, and worked harder than any other player?

 ‘Why Did You Do That?’ – This is all about assigning blame.
-It is aggressive and your child does not need this type of debrief.
+It is aggressive and your child does not need this type of debriefing.
 Every child will make millions of mistakes and poor decisions, it is really important that we do not put them off making any decisions at all.
 I know we would like them to learn from their experiences but there are better ways and better times to do this.

-‘That was awful’ – This takes the fun out of sport and involves making a judgement call on how they played.
+‘That was awful’ – This takes the fun out of sport and involves making a judgment call on how they played.
 At best, you are right that they didn’t play well and this confirms their doubts.
 At worst, they think they played well and your withering assessment shatters their confidence.

 CEO Gordon Maclelland of ‘Working with Parents in Sport. www.parentsinsports.co.uk, Facebook: @wwpis and Twitter:_wwpis